Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tuổi TrẻBáo Tuổi Trẻ15/04/2025

-Ba Ria - Vung Tau will be merged with Binh Duong and Ho Chi Minh City - Photo: DONG HA
+Ba Ria - Vung Tau will be merged with Binh Duong and Ho Chi Minh City - Photo: Dong Ha

-Prioritize some names before merging
+Prioritize certain names before the merger.

 Why not merge Cao Bang?

-The Government also stated the reason for not merging with Cao Bang province - a province whose natural area does not meet the regulations (6,700.4 km2 only meets 83.8% of the standard).
+The government also stated the reason for not merging with Cao Bang province - a province whose natural area does not meet the regulations (6,700.4 km² only meets 83.8% of the standard).

 Tuoitre.vn